briankoser/sfc-listeners-guide/episodes/0152-marvel-gets-back-three-characters-and-other-news.md

   <q class="matt">Wow.
 I hope he's listening to this.
 Joss, we want you on the show.
 We're not going to make you answer for your crimes, but we just want to talk it out.</q>
 </div>

-Ben bought Matt <i class="work-title">The 5-Minute Iliad and Other Instant Classics: Great Books For The Short Attention Span</i> by Greg Nagan for his birthday.
+Ben bought Matt {% workTitle "The 5-Minute Iliad and Other Instant Classics: Great Books For The Short Attention Span" %} by Greg Nagan for his birthday.

 {% timeLink podcast_file_url, '7:54' %} Ben and Koby at the theatre